 Capitalize on that mission by giving them a helping hand on your blog ahead of time.
 Blogging and SEO should already be part of your sales strategy, but if they’re not, creating gift guides is a great place to start.

-Keep in mind that when you’re creating a gift guide, you should include more than just your products.
 Think about your audience: do they have families?
 Are they in a specific industry or interest group?

-For instance, if your products primarily cater to people who want to learn visual design, there’s a good chance that they -- and their friends -- are interested in the arts.
+For instance, if your products primarily cater to people who want to learn visual design, there’s a good chance that they — and their friends — are interested in the arts.

 Your gift guide could focus on providing artistic gifts on a budget and talk about your planned Black Friday promotions for relevant products.